vvaks0/CreditCardTransactionMonitor/README.md

 Change sandbox root password (passwd)

+Wait for Sandbox to fully boot up, all service need to finish starting

 Change Ambari password to "admin" (ambari-admin-password-reset)

 (!!!!!!!!!!!!!AMBARI PASSWORD MUST BE SET TO "admin" (no quotes)!!!!!!)